-The legal term for the killing of another person is “homicide;” However, not every homicide leads to the same criminal charges against the defendant.
+The legal term for killing another person is “homicide”; however, not every homicide leads to the same criminal charges against the defendant.

 In general, the three elements required for conviction of involuntary manslaughter include the following:

 - An individual is killed due to the actions of the defendant.

 - The defendant’s actions were criminally negligent or from an unlawful act that is a misdemeanor or a low-level felony.

 - The defendant knew or should have known that their actions were putting the lives of others at risk.

 The level of negligence required for involuntary manslaughter is higher than typical civil negligence and requires that the defendant acted in a highly unreasonable manner, also known as “criminal negligence.”